-The Company is committed to its early-stage mineral exploration strategy and business model focused on value creation via blue sky discovery at the drill bit.
+The Company is in the business of mineral exploration.
+Activities include the evaluation, acquisition and exploration of mineral exploration properties, for the purpose of discovering an economic mineral deposit.
+VR is advancing greenfield opportunities in copper, gold and critical metals in Nevada, USA, and Ontario, Canada, and most recently, a kimberlite breccia pipe field in northern Ontario.
+VR applies modern exploration technologies and in-house experience and expertise in greenfield exploration to large-footprint systems in underexplored areas/districts, focused on value creation via blue sky discovery at the drill bit.
 The Company continues to actively explore its wholly owned mineral properties, and to evaluate new mineral exploration opportunities on an ongoing basis, whether by internal generative work and direct staking, acquisition, or joint venture of a property from a third party, or by a corporate transaction such as a merger.